nhnpro/floop/README.md

 }
 ```

 The example above displays everything required to use the library, keep reading to learn more [details](#details), but it's not necessary.
-Full example [here](../master/example/clicker.dart).
+Full example [here](../master/examples/clicker.dart).

-Any kind of values can be kept in the [ObservedMap] `floop`, it implements [Map].
-Own [ObservedMap]s can be created instead: `Map myStore = ObservedMap()`.
+`floop` is just an instance of an [ObservedMap] that comes with the library, but any number of [ObservedMap] can be created instead, for example: `Map<String, int> myDynamicInts = ObservedMap()`.

-On Stateful widgets: `...extends State with FloopStateMixin` (the Widget itself is left unchanged).
+On Stateful widgets: `...extends FloopState` (the Widget itself is left unchanged).

 ## Install